-A soundscape for Thresholds includes the sound of demonstrations of the Chartist protesters who rioted in 1839 on the streets of Birmingham, and who can be glimpsed through the digital windows.
-Alongside the exhibition visitors can view rare archive material from The King Edwards Foundation Archive as well as a series of new works by sculptor and installation artist Cornelia Parker.
+The soundscape for Thresholds included the sound of demonstrations of the Chartist protesters who rioted in 1839 on the streets of Birmingham, and who can be glimpsed through the digital ‘windows’.
+Alongside the exhibition visitors can view rare material from The King Edwards Foundation Archive as well as a series of new works by sculptor and installation artist Cornelia Parker.

 This short video gives you an insight into the Thresholds experience.